g8os/home/docs/grid/setup/dev.md

      -append 'ays=localhost:5000'
   ```

-  This command start the VM with 5 disk attached to it.

   Note the `-append` where we specify the address of the AYS server.
 This is used for auto discovery of the node when they boot.

   Once your G8OS is booted, you should have the `node.g8os` services created.